 - When you appear before a judge, you will be required to answer questions under oath.
-If the judge finds reasonable grounds to believe that the respondent committed the acts alleged in the petition, (and in the case of a peace order, is likely to do so again) a temporary order is granted. - The order goes into effect once a law enforcement officer serves the respondent and generally lasts for seven (7) days unless extended by a judge.
+If the judge finds reasonable grounds to believe that the respondent committed the acts alleged in the petition, (and in the case of a peace order, is likely to do so again) a temporary order is granted.
+For electronically filed protective order petitions, the petitioner will virtually participate in the Temporary - Order hearing by video conference. - .
+The order goes into effect once a law enforcement officer serves the respondent and generally lasts for seven (7) days unless extended by a judge.